 Taiwanese consumers have raised their standards on products and services that they consume due to the influences of globalization.
 As such, they have started to become unresponsive to mere ads.
 Thus, businesses need to explore fresh and original ways of capturing the interest of their audience.
 Since Taiwan is a free country, marketers have the freedom to discover the most innovative methods of promoting a brand.

-Another factor that has heavily influenced the consumer behavior of the Taiwanese is the high internet penetration rate.
-According to Statista, the country has the 4th highest internet penetration rate in Asia at 92.8%.
-Additionally, the Digital 2019 Report by Hootsuite and We Are Social indicates that 81% of Taiwan’s adult population use smartphones.
-However, only 67% and 29% use laptops and tablets, respectively.
+Another factor that has heavily influenced the consumer behavior of the Taiwanese is its internet penetration rate of 92.6%, the 4th highest in Asia.
+Additionally, the Digital 2020 Report by Hootsuite and We Are Social indicates that 97% of Taiwan’s population use smartphones.
+However, only 76% and 43% use laptops and tablets, respectively.
 Thus, brands need to consider multiple digital channels in creating a marketing strategy.
 Online channels offer several opportunities in which businesses will be able to reach most of their target audience, and brands have the chance to become viral.

 They pay attention to brand identity